-The infection can be mild or severe.
-The person may need a liver transplant if they do not receive treatment or stop consuming alcohol during the early stages.
+The condition can be mild or severe.
+In severe cases, a person may require a liver transplant if they do not receive treatment or do not stop consuming alcohol during the early stages.

-This article explores the relationship between alcohol and the liver, the symptoms and causes of alcoholic hepatitis and possible treatments.
+This article explores the relationship between alcohol and the liver, the symptoms and causes of alcoholic hepatitis, and possible treatment options.

 - cirrhosis, or scarring of the liver